Code-Institute-Submissions/rockanrolla/README.md

 ## __Features__
 ---

-The site works on 5 Html pages styles using Flexbox and customized CSS properties to feature a responsive design.
+The site works on 5 HTML pages styles using Flexbox and customized CSS properties to feature a responsive design.

 On each page the next *[existing features](###existing-features)* with *[specific contents](###specific-section-contents)* are displayed with an open mind, in a resposive way and always opening the door to [implement them](###features-left-to-implement)